rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    * Create a new user-defined environmental variable.
 Enter:
     * Name: **JWT_SHARED_SECRET**  (must be uppercase).
-    * Value: **"{secret": "20-character-random-string"}** where 20-character-random-string can contain upper, lower case characters and numbers.
+    * Value: **{"secret": "20-character-random-string"}** where 20-character-random-string can contain upper, lower case characters and numbers.

    * click **Save**.